parkoma/Amazon-Polly-for-Unity/README.md

 3. Play it.

 It Works on Android but I dont know it works on IOS.
-This Project based on Net Standard 2.0.
+This Project based on .Net Standard 2.0